BlueWolfNinja/wazuh-resources/bwn-venv/README.md

-# Distro-Agnostic Python 3 Virtual Environment Setup
+# Installing the Python 3 Virtual Environment Expected by Scripts Shared in the Blue Wolf Ninja "wazuh-resources" Repo

 ## Goal